javierpomachagua/javierpomachagua/README.md

 I'm currently working at [Globant](https://www.globant.com) as a PHP Developer Senior.

-I like to share content about tips for learning english 🇺🇸 (currently learning too) and how to get into the IT world for new padawans 👦 👧.
+I like to share content about PHP & Laravel ecossystem, also tips for learning english 🇺🇸 (currently learning too) and how to get into the IT world for new padawans 👦 👧.

 For more details please visit [my website](https://javierpoma.com).